phillipashford/weather-tracker/README.md

-# Building a Weather App Utilizing Third Part API's
+# Building a Weather App Utilizing Third Party API's

 I built this program to understand how Python and Javascript work with API's, and to share my understanding and work process with others.